ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Applications and Use Cases

 \section{Applications and Use Cases}

-\textit{ChemRxivQuest} is designed as a versatile and robust resource for advancing a wide range of chemistry-specific natural language processing (NLP) applications.
-Its structured and validated question–answer format, along with explicit linkage to source preprints, enables numerous practical uses across research, development, education, and benchmarking.
-This section outlines key application areas where \textit{ChemRxivQuest} provides direct value.
+ChemQuests is designed as a versatile and robust resource for advancing a wide range of chemistry-specific NLP applications.
+Its structured and validated QA format, along with explicit linkage to source papers, enables numerous practical uses across research, development, education, and benchmarking.
+This section outlines key application areas where ChemQuests provides direct value.